sutharshani/Weather-Application/README.md

 8. [Reference](#reference)

 ## Introduction
-For your class project we will be creating an application to interacts with a webservice in order to obtain data.
-Your program will use all of the information you’ve learned in the class in order to create a useful application.
+In this project we will be creating an application to interacts with a webservice in order to obtain data.

-Your program must prompt the user for their city or zip code and request weather forecast data from OpenWeatherMap.
-Your program must display the weather information in a READABLE format to the user.
+Program will prompt the user for their city or zip code and request weather forecast data from OpenWeatherMap.
+Program will display the weather information in a READABLE format to the user.

+Following work will be done:
-1. Create a header for your program just as you have in the past.
+1. Create a header for program.
 2. Create a Python Application which asks the user for their zip code or city.
 3. Use the zip code or city name in order to obtain weather forecast data from OpenWeatherMap.
 4. Display the weather forecast in a readable format to the user.